 If you have a few pantry items like ketchup, rice vinegar and brown sugar, you can make this delicious asian dish in no time.
 I got this recipe from my thai cooking class many years ago….(but I think it’s chinese…?!?)
-I like this dish with Tofu but my husband gets hungry again in half an hour after he eats tofu, so I made fish version here.
-(Used Tilapia.
-I buy from Costco and freeze them.
-It always comes in handy when I have a ‘Gosh I have no grocery to cook tonight.’ moment.)
+I like this dish with Tofu but my husband is not a big fan.
+It’s the texture thing, he says….same with eggplants, my favorite food in the world.
+So I made fish version here.
+Here is how I made it!
+Enjoy~

-1 firm Tofu (or 2 pieces tilapia or any firm white fish)
+1 firm Tofu (or 1 lb any firm white fish)

 1-2 garlic cloves

 Grape seeds oil – I use grape seeds oil for pan frying because it has a higher smoking point, it doesn’t burn. (“Burn food sooooooo bad for you” -my mom)